Palm Desert Vision Zero Strategy

 The City of Palm Desert won a Safe Streets and Roads for All (SS4A) planning grant to advance its vision of a safe and well-connected transportation system that prioritizes safety, health, and access for the community’s most vulnerable road users, including school-aged children and seniors.
 To achieve these goals, Palm Desert’s Vision Zero Strategy seeks to identify barriers to safe walking and bicycling on routes frequented by Palm Desert’s K-12 public school students and senior residents and to develop solutions in consultation with the community, public sector partners, and city leadership.
 Selected strategies will be submitted for competitive grant opportunities beginning in 2025 to secure substantial funding to implement transformative infrastructure projects.

-Palm Desert’s Vision Zero Strategy will also include a public engagement and activation campaign to generate awareness, promote safe travel behaviors, and encourage the use of existing safe walking and bicycling infrastructure.
-Example campaign media include billboards, public murals, targeted social media campaigns, and local radio station announcements.
-Vision Zero Strategy project team members will also engage the community directly at popular events like the Palm Desert Certified Farmers’ Market and community venues like the Joslyn Center to solicit input and feedback.
+Palm Desert’s Vision Zero Strategy also includes a public engagement and activation campaign featuring Palm Desert's VIPs — Very Important Pedestrians — to generate awareness, promote safe travel behaviors, and encourage the use of existing safe walking and bicycling infrastructure.
+The campaign media include billboards, public murals, targeted social media campaigns, and local radio station announcements.
+Watch the PSA here.

 Project Status and Timeline

 In January 2024, the City of Palm Desert selected a consultant team led by Alta Planning + Design to deliver its Vision Zero Strategy.
-The project is scheduled to extend through August 2025, culminating in a series of plans and strategy documents to guide future investments and programmatic activities related to improving safe, active travel for school-aged children, seniors, and the community at large.
+The project is scheduled to extend through July 2025, culminating in a series of plans and strategy documents to guide future investments and programmatic activities related to improving safe, active travel for school-aged children, older adults, and the community at large.

 The following project activities are currently underway: